 On September 9, 1987, the Metropolitan and New Jersey Sections served as joint hosts for the dedication of the Restoration of the Statue of Liberty as the 1987 ASCE Outstanding Civil Engineering Achievement award.
 Over 100 people attended the dedication ceremony, which was followed by a tour of the national monument and a luncheon on Governor's Island.
 ASCE President Dan Barge presided over the dedication ceremony at the statue.

 The Statue of Liberty was designated as an International Historic Civil Engineering Landmark by ASCE and the Société des Ingénieurs et Scientifiques de France in 1985.
-A plaque marking the designation was dedicated by the two societies on October 24, 1986.
+A plaque marking the designation was dedicated by the two societies on October 24, 1986 and is located at the base of the pedestal.
 The statue was also designated as a National Monument in 1924, listed on the National Register of Historic Places in 1966, designated as a New York City Landmark in 1976, and listed as a World Heritage Site by the United Nations in 1984.

 While a largely symbolic structure, the design and construction of the Statue of Liberty involved many unique engineering challenges.
 The iron framework supporting the copper skin was an early example of curtain wall construction, a method of construction copied in 1885 for the first skyscraper, and still in use today.
 By designing the thin copper skin to "float" over framework, it permitted thermal expansion and contraction to take place without inducing excessive stresses.
 The massive granite and concrete pedestal was one of the heaviest pieces of masonry ever built.
 Its construction stimulated the use of concrete as a building material for many structures in the United States.